towolf/towolf.github.com/docs/PsychOpenGL/MOGL/core/InitializeMatlabOpenGL.markdown

 Matlab workspace too much.
 You'll have to replace all GL\_xxx calls by GL.xxx calls, e.g., GL\_LIGHTING becomes GL.LIGHTING .
-If you call InitializeMatlabOpenGL\(1\), then all constants will additionally be provided in standard C\-Style syntax, aka GL\_LIGHTING.
+If you call InitializeMatlabOpenGL\(1\), then all constants will additionally be provided in standard C-Style syntax, aka GL\_LIGHTING.

-debuglevel = 0 to 3: Setting debuglevel == 0 will disable debug\-output.
+debuglevel = 0 to 3: Setting debuglevel == 0 will disable debug-output.
 A level of 1 will cause MOGL to output error messages and abort your scripts execution if it detects any OpenGL error.
 A level of 2 provides additional information that may help you to optimize your code. level 3